* EU document shows shortcomings of Danish, Estonian supervisors

 The EBA document showed that regulators did not take sufficient action to address risks after the Russian warnings, in what the EBA said was a breach of EU rules.

 Earlier this month, the EU’s national banking supervisors, who control the EBA, rejected the watchdog’s proposal on the rule breach and effectively blocked further action against the Estonian and Danish regulators.

 The two regulators from Estonia and Denmark and the Russian Central Bank did not respond to Reuters requests for a comment.
-The EBA declined to comment.
+The EBA was not immediately available.

 EU lawmaker Sven Giegold, who sits on the EU parliament’s committee on financial crime, said in a letter to the EU Commission that the EU executive should start legal proceedings against Denmark and Estonia for their flaws in applying EU laws.